 The child maintenance is not calculated on your gross salary.
 You may have to pay taxes.
 These can be income tax, property tax, or other taxes.
 In the child maintenance formula, the recent tax return is used.
 Then there are some personal requirements.
 The formula assumes a certain self-support amount.
 It is one-third of the Male Total Average Weekly Earnings (MTAWE).
 In 2020 self-support is 25,5757 dollars.

-Before applying the child support formula, the tax and the self-support income is subtracted.
+Before applying for the child support Australia formula, the tax, and the self-support income are subtracted.
 You will pay only what you can easily afford.
 A specific percentage of income decides your share in child maintenance.